jmstevers/zignals/README.md

 >defer effect.deinit();
 >```

-The effect has already run once during initialization
+The effect has already run once during initialization.

 ```zig
 try expectEqual(1, count);
 try expectEqual(1, increment.get());
 ```

-When a signal updates, all derived values are marked dirty and effects that depend on the signal automatically updated
+When a signal updates, all derived values are marked dirty and effects that depend on the signal automatically updated.

 ```zig
 counter.set(1);